bpetermann/etch-a-sketch/README.md

-This is Bente's fourth git project!
+This is Bente's fourth project!

 Assignment:
 A browser version of something between a sketchpad and an Etch-A-Sketch.